mcneel/developer.rhino3d.com/_guide_topics/cpp/rdk-render-content.md

 The content user interface displays and allows editing of content parameters (i.e., properties).
 Although your material could provide methods for getting and setting each parameter, it is not necessary to do this.
 As long as the UI knows the internal names of the material's fields, it need call only two methods: `GetParameter()` and `SetParameter()`.
 These methods work with the `CRhRdkVariant` class to get or set parameters by name.
 When using the field system, this name _is_ the field's internal name.
 The default implementations of these methods usually do everything you need, but it is possible to override and specialize them if necessary.

 #### The material simulation
-When the RDK displays a material in the Material Editor, it first shows a simple rendition of the material preview using OpenGL.
+All render contents must provide a method for other renderers, including the standard Rhino display, to represent them visually.
+This method is called _simulation_.
+Without simulation, the rendered mode in Rhino would not update to reflect your custom definitions.
+In addition, simulation makes it possible for users to render objects with your content objects attached without having your plug-in installed.
+Furthermore, when the RDK displays a material in the Material Editor, it first shows a simple rendition of the material preview using OpenGL.
 After that it renders the material preview using the current render engine.
-The OpenGL rendition uses a _simulation_ of the material.
+The OpenGL rendition uses the simulation of the material.
 This is essentially an `ON_Material` that has been set up to look as much like your material as possible.
 For complex materials, it can be difficult to produce a good simulation, but the most important properties to get right are the diffuse color and the glossiness.
 So we must implement an override of `CRhRdkMaterial::SimulateMaterial()` as follows:
 ```cpp
 class CCarPaintMaterial : public CRhRdkMaterial
 {